Introduction

 Can I use any type of PEX tubing for this connection?

-Yes, if you choose PEX tubing that is compatible with the fittings and connectors you plan to use for the galvanized pipe connection.
+PICK PEX tubing that works well with the fittings and connectors you plan to use for the galvanized pipe connection.

 What should I do if I encounter rust on the galvanized pipe?

-Remove any rust with a wire brush or sandpaper before making the connection to ensure a clean surface for a secure joint.
+Remove any rust using a wire brush or sandpaper to create a clean surface for a strong joint.

 How can I test the connection after installation?

-Yes, if you run water through the system and check for leaks at the connection points, ensuring everything is sealed properly.
+Run water through the system and check for leaks at the connection points to make sure everything is sealed properly.

 What are the signs that I need to replace my galvanized pipes instead of connecting them to PEX?

-Yes, if you notice significant corrosion, leaks, or structural damage in the galvanized pipes, it may be better to replace them rather than connect to PEX.
+Look for significant corrosion, leaks, or structural damage in the galvanized pipes; replacing them might be a better option than connecting to PEX.